LourencoGHJ/PCMultimedia---IPMAIA-2026-27-1-TIWM-2-Ano-/README.md

-# -Producao de Conteudos Multimedia / IPMAIA-2026-27-1-TIWM-2-Ano-
+# Multimedia Content Production Portfolio

+Welcome to the official multimedia portfolio created by **GuilhermeFaria-A044772**.
+---